 The University uses the definitions as provided by the CDC.
 Isolation separates sick people with a contagious disease from people who are not sick.
 Quarantine separates and restricts the movement of people who were exposed to a contagious disease and monitors for symptoms.
 Students living on campus will quarantine in their room and watch for the development of any symptoms.

-An individual does not have to quarantine if they’ve been fully vaccinated against COVID-19.
+An individual may not need to quarantine if they’ve been fully vaccinated and boosted against COVID-19.

 Our medical professionals at the Dr. Bob Smith Health Center will be available to evaluate students in isolation in-person or virtually.
 If a student experiences progressively worse symptoms, our medical professionals will determine if a higher level of medical care is warranted.
 If a student needs a higher level of medical attention, our physicians will arrange for the student to be transferred to a local hospital for advanced medical care.
 If an isolated student is transferred to a hospital, a member of the Dean of Students Office will notify the student’s emergency contact to alert them of the situation and provide the hospital’s contact information.

 The Division of Student Affairs in collaboration with Campus Services will coordinate the meal delivery process provide food for three meals, delivered once per day.
 The Case Investigator will upload any dietary restrictions into the student’s case in Maxient.
 These lists will be merged and shared daily with SMU Dining Services in order for meals to be prepared for all students in isolation.

 ABM, the University’s contracted custodial service, will be responsible for trash removal from the facility twice per week.

 In Martin Hall.
 Students will be able to use the laundry services located within the facilities if needed.

 The Student Care and Isolation Process will be used to determine the best option for the student.
 If the student lives on campus, the student will be asked through the contact tracing process whether they are able to return to their home off campus to isolate.